 — ENDGAME - Knight to D6 —

 The following theory is tentative.
 I’m not at all sure things will play out this way.
-However, it describes Dave Strider’s potential role in rescuing reality, how Dave might die in the process, and the birth of Paradox Space itself.
+(The evidence I’ve seen since has made me 98% convinced, sure enough that I’ve bet hard cash on it; see the bottom under the cut.)
+It describes Dave Strider’s potential role in rescuing reality, how Dave might die in the process, and the birth of Paradox Space itself.

 “They wait for he who would drop it like it’s hot whilst the pimp’s in the crib.”